 Before your interview, prepare a sheet with the step-by-step process for treating patients with broken bones.
-Then, study the material, so you memorize it for your EMT interview.
+Then, study the material so you memorize it for your EMT interview.
 Here are some things you may want to consider when preparing your answer.
-These are the things the interviewer is looking for in your answer: Knowledge of treatment procedures, the ability to follow established protocol, and Familiarity with immobilization techniques.
+These are the things the interviewer is looking for in your answer: Knowledge of treatment procedures, the ability to follow established protocols, and Familiarity with immobilization techniques.

 13) What Would You Say Are Your Top Three (3) EMT Skills?

 When the interviewer asks this EMT job interview question, they want to know two (2) things.
 First, if you are aware of the necessary skills that an EMT must possess to succeed on the job.
 Secondly, what skills do you have from those required of an EMT?
 Now, it is essential to mention that you do not NEED all of the skills required of an EMT because many of them you will learn on the job.
 To help prepare your answer, you can research the job requirements detailed in the job description, as it will show you the requirements the hiring manager is looking for in a candidate.
 Next, you can also speak to other EMTs for their help narrowing down the top (3) skills required of an EMT.
 With that said,